philippbechhaus/isic-archive-reader/README.md

 # ISIC Archive Reader
-_methods to crawl pictures and get corresponding annotations about skin moles_
+_methods to crawl images and get corresponding annotations about skin moles_

 # Usage
 Use the _master.py_ file to execute the preferred methods.
 Those are: